 “Optimism is associated with mood, coping, and immune change in response to stress.”https://pubmed.ncbi.nlm.nih.gov/9654763/

 Plus optimists live up to 15% longer than pessimists.

 So, how do you initiate the shift?

-The practice of keeping track of the things you’re grateful for, even once a week, is likely to make you more upbeat and improve your physical health too.
+One of the most effective self-care strategies for healthcare professionals is the practice of keeping track of the things you’re grateful for.
+Even if it’s once a week, it’s likely to make you more upbeat and improve your physical health too.